arnaybhatia/FaustusLocalChat/README.md

 # Faustus Local Chat

-A real-time speech-to-text application that uses Whisper for transcription and LMStudio for local LLM interactions.
-The application listens for voice input and responds when addressed as "Faustus".
+A versatile chat assistant with both voice and web interfaces that can run completely locally or leverage OpenAI's GPT-4V for enhanced capabilities.
+The voice interface uses Whisper for transcription and responds when addressed as "John".

 ## Features

 - Real-time speech recognition using OpenAI's Whisper model
-- Local LLM integration via LMStudio
+- Choice between local LLM or OpenAI GPT-4V integration
+- Web interface with real-time screen context
-- Continuous listening and response capability
+- Voice interface with continuous listening
 - Low latency voice transcription
-- No cloud API dependencies
+- Screen capture and analysis capabilities

 ## Prerequisites

 - Python 3.10 or higher
-- LMStudio running locally on port 1234
-- Working microphone
+- Working microphone (for voice interface)
+- OpenAI API key (optional)

 ## Installation